-Personal information is to be collected in a way which is lawful, fair and not unreasonably intrusive to the privacy of the individual concerned.
-When collecting the information, the School will take reasonable steps to ensure that the information is up-to-date, accurate and complete.
+Personal information is to be collected in a way that is lawful, fair and not unreasonably intrusive to the privacy of the individual concerned.
+When collecting the information, the School will take reasonable steps to ensure that the information is accurate and complete.

 Where it is reasonable and practicable to do so, personal information is to be collected directly from the individual concerned rather than from a third party.
-This ensures that the information will be up-to-date and accurate, and the person to whom the information relates is aware of the collection.
+This ensures that the information is accurate, and the person to whom the information relates is aware of the collection.